-This passage does not mean that God approved of the many wives that Saul had accumulated nor of the wives that David acquired and the wives that King Solomon added (1 Kings 11:1-10).
+Therefore, we cannot conclude that the passage means God approved of the many wives that Saul had accumulated nor of the wives that David acquired and the wives that King Solomon added (1 Kings 11:1-10).
 It is clear from 1 Samuel that Saul was not a man after God’s heart.
 Saul sinned repeatedly.

 In Deuteronomy 17:17 God warned the future kings of Israel that they were not to have many wives.

 He shall not multiply wives for himself, or else his heart will turn away; nor shall he greatly increase silver and gold for himself.
 Deuteronomy 17:17 (NASB)

 The Hebrew word that is translated as “wives” is issa.
 It is the most common Hebrew word for women or wives.
 That is, he is not to have many wives.
 The message is simple.
 God did not and does not approve of polygamy.
 Yet, men choose to sin – to be polygamists.

 Those who seek approval for polygamy in the pages of scripture ignore the lesson we are to learn from the original marriage that God created in Genesis 2:18-25.
 The lesson is that God did not give Adam multiple wives but one wife.
 She was Eve.
 They also ignore Deuteronomy 17:17; 1 Corinthians 7:2 and 1 Timothy 3:2.
 They ignore the fact that God allows us to sin and be disobedient.
 They ignore the truth that God will judge those who sin, if not here in this life then in the life to come.